This is a best prospect industry sector for this country. Includes a market overview and trade data.

 The Government of Bangladesh has made laudable progress in expanding access to education and improving educational attainment rates since the country’s independence in 1971.
 The net enrollment rate in primary education reached 98 percent in 2018, according to the Government of Bangladesh’s 2019 Annual Sector Performance Report.
 Bangladesh Bureau of Statistics figures indicate the adult literacy rate increased from 46 percent in 2001 to 73 percent in 2018.

-In the 2019/2020 academic year, 8,838 Bangladeshi students studied in the United States, making Bangladesh the 17th top country worldwide sending students in the United States, up from 20th place the year before, according to the Institute of International Education’s 2020 Open Doors report.
-According to the report, Bangladesh is among the fastest growing countries of origin for international students in the United States. with the highest percentage growth among the top 20 countries and the highest increase in the South Asian region.
-More than 75% of Bangladeshi students currently on U.S. campuses study in STEM fields (Science, Technology, Engineering, and Mathematics).
-Of the STEM students, some 41 percent study Engineering, 19 percent study Math/Computer Science, and 15 percent study Physical or Life Sciences.
-Other popular categories outside the STEM fields include Business/Management (nearly seven percent of students) and Social Sciences (nearly six percent of students).
+In the 2020-2021 academic year, 8,594 Bangladeshi students studied in the United States, ranking Bangladesh the 14th country worldwide, up from 17th place the year before, according to the Institute of International Education’s 2021 Open Doors report, which collects data from over 3,000 U.S. higher education institutions and other surveys.
+According to the report, Bangladesh is among the fastest growing countries of origin for international students in the United States.
+During an unprecedented pandemic with a global decrease in international students, Bangladesh only had a 2.7 percent decrease from 2020.
+More than 75 percent of Bangladeshi students currently on U.S. campuses study in STEM fields (Science, Technology, Engineering, and Mathematics).

 Graduate and undergraduate programs.